Billing Account

 Check Balance Before Call

-Programmatically verify balance and token availability before initiating calls to ensure successful completion.
+Programmatically verify balance before initiating calls to ensure successful completion.

 Python Example: